-In hopes of easing the process and helping writers get their work published, here is our annual refresher on the rules regarding submissions to the Herald's opinion page.
+In hopes of helping writers get their work published, here is our annual refresher on the rules regarding submissions to the Herald's opinion page.

 Letter or Viewpoint?
 Readers are welcome to submit letters to the editor.
 Letters are shorter and must be signed, preferably by a single writer.
 The writer’s town must be included.